AXA eyes cheap deals in emerging market push

 Concerns about insurers' ability to meet life insurance guarantees have also eased as European interest rates have climbed from the lows seen early last year.

-"It is favorable for insurers when interest rates rise; it helps us reinvest in higher yields," Duverne said.
+"It is favourable for insurers when interest rates rise; it helps us reinvest in higher yields," Duverne said.

 AXA was also able to trim its debt target, forecasting gearing of 23-25 percent through to 2015, compared with 25 percent previously.